-- 11A.
-On and after 1 May 2021, that the banking group complies with the following quantitative requirements for liquidity-risk management: - the one-week mismatch ratio of the banking group is not less than zero per cent at the end of each business day;

-- the one-month mismatch ratio of the banking group is not less than zero per cent at the end of each business day; and - (c) the one-year core funding ratio of the banking group is not less than 50 per cent at the end of each business day.
+- 11. That the banking group complies with the following quantitative requirements for liquidity-risk management: - the one-week mismatch ratio of the banking group is not less than zero per cent at the end of each business day; - (b) the one-month mismatch ratio of the banking group is not less than zero per cent at the end of each business day; and - (c) the one-year core funding ratio of the banking group is not less than 75 per cent at the end of each business day.